 A cease and desist order may be issued when the panel finds factually undisputed violations of the Code which represent a continuing course of conduct.
 The judge must agree to comply by accepting the order, or formal proceedings will be instituted.
-Examples of conduct resulting in cease and desist orders include: activity on behalf of a political candidate or intervention with a fellow judge on behalf of family or friends.
+Examples of conduct resulting in cease and desist orders include: activity on behalf of a political candidate or continuing to handle matters in a case in which the judge has recused.